Sivolc2/ads-infinitum/sponsor-example-scripts/meta/README.md

    # Get from your Facebook Page settings
    META_PAGE_ID=123456789012345

-   # Get from Meta Business Manager
+   # Get from Meta Business Manager (OPTIONAL - see below)
    META_BUSINESS_ID=123456789012345

    # Your landing page URL